Exploring Dante's Divine Comedy

 Frayed by the fangs like flax beneath a brake;

-In order to get out of Inferno Dante and Virgil must climb Lucifer’s body.
-They manage to crawl out of the hole and find themselves on an island where they see a lot of bright stars, and Mt.
+In order to get out of Inferno, Dante and Virgil must climb Lucifer’s body.
+They manage to crawl out of the hole and find themselves on an island where they see a lot of bright stars and Mt.
 Purgatory.
-This ends the Dante’s Inferno book.
+This ends Dante’s Inferno book.

 At the beginning of the second part of The Divine Comedy, Dante and Virgil find themselves at the dawn of a new day.
-They stand at the shore and see a boat arrives.
-On the boat, there are souls brought by an angel who will climb Mount Purgatory, along with Dante, to rid themselves of sins and proceed to Heaven.
+They stand at the shore and see a boat arrive.
+On the boat are souls brought by an angel who will climb Mount Purgatory - created by the displacement of rock which resulted when Satan's fall created Hell, along with Dante, to rid themselves of sins and proceed to Heaven.
 Dante cannot waste any time, but he is forced to spend the night outside of Purgatory with other souls, who, unlike him, cannot travel at night.
 Dante falls asleep, and when he wakes up, Virgil tells him that St. Lucia helped him and carried him straight to the gates of Purgatory.

 In Purgatory, they have seven terraces to journey through.
-Before they enter, an angel puts seven “P”’s on Dante’s forehead.
+Before they enter, an angel puts the seven 'P's on Dante's forehead.
 They correspond to the seven deadly sins.
-The angel says that every time a terrace of a sin is surpassed, a “P” will be removed.
+The angel says that every time a terrace of sin is surpassed, a 'P' will be removed.

 The first terrace is of Pride.
-There, Dante and Virgil see penitents carry heavy weights up the mountain of humility to cure them of their pride:
+There, the pilgrim Dante and Virgil see penitents carry heavy weights up the mountain of humility to cure them of their pride:

 heavy torment bends them to the ground;